ZiDiZhu/human-error/human-error-documentation/README.md

+check issues tab on the github project for the most recent documentations.

-# Human Error
+# Human Error - Draft / ideas / Design Directions

 An interactive experience set in a future scenario where a clone person experiences recorded memories of their prototype self in VR.

-### Narrative
+## Narrative Concept

-starts discourses on the subjects of identity, simulation, trauma and death.
+**It will be a storytelling game with several chapters.
+The order in which chapters are played is randomly generated. so there is in total x! amount of possibilities where x is the number of chapters.
+If there were 5 chapters, there'll be 5x4x3x2x1=120 possible sequences**

-Has several chapters, each detailing a specific moments of life of this prototype person.
+The several chapters each details a specific moments of life of this prototype person.
+They all have relevant/connected information and the player will have to make sense of the story that is out of order.

+###Why This Concept?

+I want to see how the order in which events are told in a story would affect its tone / feel.

+I'm proposing this hypothetical genre/form of a storytelling media called "Chaotic Sequence" where parts of a story can be told in any and every order.
+So each time you read the story it'll be unique (most likely).

+ok it's basically like shuffling an album... but I haven't seen any shows / story / narrative games that has this "shuffle" mechanic so I think I'd attempt it.

-### Game Design
+## Game Design

 Very minimal inputs, as this project's focus will be the *cinematics* of each scene.